prentissw/obsidian-charted-roots/docs/planning/universal-media-linking.md

 2. **Media index cache** — Cache entity → media mappings
 3. **Image resize for thumbnails** — Don't load full-res for tiny thumbnails

+#### Implemented Optimizations

+**Avatar URL Caching (2025-12-22)**

+The Family Chart now caches resolved avatar URLs in a `Map<string, string>` keyed by person crId.
+This provides:

+- **Faster avatar toggle** — When toggling avatars on/off, cached URLs are reused instead of re-resolving from MediaService
+- **Faster re-initialization** — Chart re-initializations (e.g., orientation changes) don't need to re-resolve URLs
+- **Cache invalidation** — Cache is cleared on `refreshChart()` when vault changes occur

+Implementation in `family-chart-view.ts`:
+- `avatarUrlCache: Map<string, string>` — Persists across chart re-initializations
+- `preResolveAvatars()` — Pre-populates cache before data transformation
+- `transformPersonNode()` — Uses cached URLs via simple Map lookup

+#### Future Optimizations

+**CSS-Based Avatar Toggle (Planned)**

+Currently, toggling avatars requires full chart re-initialization because:
+1. Avatar URLs are only passed to family-chart when `showAvatars` is true
+2. The family-chart library renders SVG cards with or without `<image>` elements based on the `avatar` field

+A CSS-based approach would:
+1. **Always pass avatar URLs** to the chart data (even when "hidden")
+2. **Add a CSS class** to the chart container: `.cr-fcv-avatars-hidden`
+3. **Use CSS to hide avatars**: `.cr-fcv-avatars-hidden .card image { display: none; }`
+4. **Toggle the class** instead of re-initializing

+Benefits:
+- Instant avatar toggle (no chart rebuild)
+- Smoother user experience
+- Preserves zoom/pan state

+Challenges:
+- Requires investigation of family-chart SVG structure
+- May need to modify card rendering to always include `<image>` element
+- Need to handle image loading when initially hidden

+**SVG Export with Avatars (Known Issue)**

+Exporting large trees with avatars to SVG may cause performance issues or crashes.
+The export process converts avatar images to base64 data URIs, which for large trees with many images can:
+- Create very large SVG files
+- Block the main thread during image encoding
+- Potentially exhaust memory

+Potential solutions:
+1. **Progressive encoding** — Encode images in batches with `setTimeout` breaks
+2. **Web Worker** — Move base64 encoding to a worker thread
+3. **External image refs** — Option to keep image URLs instead of embedding
+4. **Size limits** — Warn user when export would be very large

 ---

 ## Success Criteria